ralucamarie/revapp/ReadMe.md

 -Added Shpos get by category_name
 -Corrected previous version of api/categories/read.php that was replaced with another read
 -Updated revapp.sql with hard coded data for users, categories, shops and addresses:
-	Delete the revapp database from XAMPP mysql, create another database with the same name but without any tables
+&nbsp;Delete the revapp database from XAMPP mysql, create another database with the same name but without any tables
-	and import the file from this branch
+&nbsp;and import the file from this branch